Scarcity, Success, and OpportunitiesFriday, August 14, 2015

 I find it interesting how quickly we tend to cast our own dreams for success on others.
-I've never wanted the picket fence lifestyle.
-I've wanted to adopt since I was about seven years old.
-And I don't particularly care about being on TV.
+I've never wanted the picket fence lifestyle, being a famous celebrity has never appealed to me, and I don't particularly care about being on TV.
 Yet well-meaning people always tend to wish me the best of luck on the very things I don't want.

 Originally published July 2011